-11. The Union Attorney-General emphasized that Myanmar was endeavouring its best to overcome challenges by using its resources and strength.
-Myanmar was making every effort to become a democratic society, and therefore, the international community was expected to continue their constructive engagement and assistance to Myanmar.
+11. The Attorney-General emphasized that Myanmar was endeavouring to overcome challenges by using its resources and strength.
+Myanmar was making every effort to become a democratic society and, therefore, the international community was expected to continue its constructive engagement with and assistance for Myanmar.